wertercatt/jazztronauts/gamemodes/jazztronauts/content/data/cfg/readme.txt

 This is a dumping ground for various extracted tables and variables that were previously hardcoded.
 Eventually, I'd like for these to be copied into garrysmod/data/jazztronauts/cfg on the first boot and then loaded from there so that other addons or the player/server operator can modify them as they see fit.
+Warning: Change these values at your own risk, Jazztronauts will probably crash if you put something dumb in one of these files.

 Documentation: